Yaazarai/One-Way-IPC/README.md

 # Inter-process Communication (One-Way)

 This example uses named pipes & memory streams for local network inter-process communication in C#.
 The IPC however is one-way client-to-server.
 A client connects, posts it's info to the server, then disconnects.
-The server then promnpts an event for the received information.
+The server then prompts an event for the received information.

 The InterProcComm class acts as a backend for IPC by listening for incoming client connections on the named pipe server using the application's GUID.
 Named pipes should always have a unique name to avoid connection collision between different applications--thus GUID.
 This works as long as your IPC processes are working across the same application/assembly.